mia-jinns/jinns/README.md

 - **Jinns is highly modular** - It gives users maximum control for defining their problems, and extending the package.
 The maths and computations are visible and not hidden behind layers of code!

 - **Jinns is efficient** - It compares favorably to other existing Python package for PINNs on the [PINNacle benchmarks](https://github.com/i207M/PINNacle/), as demonstrated in the table below.
-For more details on the benchmarks, checkout the [pre-publication]()
+For more details on the benchmarks, checkout the [PINN multi-library benchmark](https://gitlab.com/mia_jinns/pinn-multi-library-benchmark)

 - Implemented PINN architectures
     - Vanilla Multi-Layer Perceptron popular accross the PINNs litterature.